 20:51:20:04.
-Use of common electronic data base.
-Upon approval of the Board of Pharmacy, two or more pharmacies licensed by the board may utilize a common electronic data base to practice pharmacy as provided by SDCL 36-11-2.2.
+Use of common prescription software platform.
+Two or more affiliated pharmacies licensed by the board may utilize a common prescription software platform to practice pharmacy as defined in SDCL 36-11-2.2.
 Prescriptions may be refilled at any of these pharmacies as long as each pharmacy is identified by a unique code that documents the location of each filling and provisions are made to assure that the number of authorized refills is not exceeded.
-Application for approval must be made on a form supplied by the Board of Pharmacy.

-A nonresident pharmacy not licensed by the board and sharing a common electronic data base with a pharmacy licensed by the board may not practice pharmacy in this state, but may refill a prescription if requested by the patient as long as the number of authorized refills is not exceeded.
-Information must be verified and communicated orally between two licensed pharmacists at the time of refilling.
+A nonresident pharmacy not licensed by the board and sharing a common prescription software platform with a pharmacy licensed by the board may not practice pharmacy in this state.